tidyhte

 devtools::install_github("ddimmery/tidyhte")

-To set up a simple configuration, it’s straightforward to use the Recipe API:
+To set up a simple configuration, it’s straightforward to use the Recipe API.
+For complete examples with data, see vignette("experimental_analysis")

 library(tidyhte)